The Heym Gun Makers in Suhl, Münnerstadt and Gleichamberg

 Patent no. 60215 for a Drilling with three triggers was issued to Heym on May 24, 1891.
 Further along on this page you will find an article about one of these exceptional three trigger guns.

 In 1912 Adolf Heym assumed the management of the Company and expanded good Sales connections into Russia.
 August Heym took over the management of the Heym Co. in 1920 and began using Anson & Deeley type box lock actions on many of their models.
 Heym was also making some of the “Prussian Daly Guns” that the gun maker Lindner in Suhl had made up to the beginning of the first World War.
 As all major manufacturers in Suhl, Heym must have also made components for the war production but to the best of our knowledge did not make any complete military guns.
 You will find the story about the arrival of the American Troops in Suhl by clicking Here.

 A few of the bigger gun makers in Suhl left with the American troops when they pulled out and the Russian Troops occupied Suhl.
 Following is an old article with the explanation of why the Heym’s left Suhl after Russian troops took over from the American troops.
-The author of this article is unknown to us.
+The article appeared in the March 1958 edition of Guns magazine.

 August & Rolf Heym started a new factory in Ostheim located in the American zone of the divided Germany.
 Since the ownership and making of guns was not yet allowed, they made various other products like Cuckoo Clocks, Spinning Wheels and Slide Rules.
 They then had the opportunity to make a new Mauser-Heym bolt action Police carbine, one of the first guns to be permitted by the American and British allies.